auth0/docs/articles/monitoring/track-signups-enrich-user-profile-generate-leads.md

   - integrate-analytics
 ---

-# Track Sign-ups, Enrich User Profiles, and Generate New Leads
+# Track New Leads in Salesforce with FullContact-Enriched User Profiles and Log Events in MixPanel

 Whenever a new user signs up with a website using a social credential, we want to: